No appointments are needed. You can just walk in with your guitar during regular business hours.

 We can give a free estimate when you bring it in.

-Guitar Doctor sells new and used acoustic and electric guitars, bass guitars, amplifiers and PA gear.
+Guitar Doctor sells new and used acoustic and electric guitars, bass guitars, amplifiers and P.A. gear as well as cases, straps, cables, strings, pedal effects and other accessories.

 We sell various brands such as Fender, Gibson, Peavey, Ibanez, Dillion, Marshall, Traynor, Hartke and many, many more.
 Inventory changes daily.